 - and, with a population of no more than 20.000 inhabitants.

 Since the new tax regime consists in a substitutive flat tax on all income sourced abroad, the taxpayer will not be entitled to any tax credit for taxes paid abroad.
 Alternatively, the taxpayer has the option to exclude income sourced in specific countries from the flat tax, and to subject it to ordinary taxation.

-The special tax regime will be applicable – upon express application by the taxpayer – from the tax year in which the taxpayer moves his/her residence to Italy and for the following five years.
+The special tax regime will be applicable – upon express application by the taxpayer – from the tax year in which the taxpayer moves his/her residence to Italy and for the following ten years.
 After the expiration of this term, the taxpayer will be subject to the ordinary taxation under the Italian law.

 The taxpayer who will be subject to the new tax regime will also benefit from two additional exemptions:

 - he/she will not be obliged to declare to the Italian tax authorities his/her assets (bank accounts, financial assets, real estate, etc.) held abroad (exemption from the so-called "fiscal monitoring");

 - the said assets held abroad will not be subject to the Italian wealth taxes (exemption from the so-called "IVAFE" and "IVIE").

 From a tax standpoint, the introduction of the said special flat tax regime for retired people makes Italy a very attractive country in Europe for the relocation of elderly people.